royalexvo/Helpdesk-Home-Lab-Action1-Agent-Deployment-Active-Directory-Integration-Windows-Server-2022-/README.md

 </p>

 <p align="center">
-<b>Step 9 – Deploy Agents to Additional Endpoints</b><br/><br/>
+<b>Step 9 – Ensure Agents are Deployed to Additional Endpoints</b><br/><br/>
-Automatically deploy Action1 agents to discovered Active Directory endpoints using the Action1 deployer:
+Ensure Action1 agents are deployed to all endpoints using the Action1 deployer.
+This would have been done automatically from step 7, but to speed it up we will just install the agent manually:
 <img src="https://github.com/royalexvo/Helpdesk-Home-Lab-Action1-Agent-Deployment-Active-Directory-Integration-Windows-Server-2022-/blob/main/9.png?raw=true" height="80%" width="80%" alt="Lab Steps"/>
 </p>